Saturday, August 11, 2012

 1967: "Reflections was the highest-debuting song of the week, giving the Supremes their 21st career hit.

 1967: Sgt.
-Pepper's Lonely Hearts Club Band by the Beatles had only been out eight weeks, but seven of those were at #1.
+Pepper's Lonely Hearts Club Band by the Beatles had only been out eight weeks, but seven of those were at #1 on the Album chart.
 Headquarters from the Monkees remained at 2 while Flowers by the Rolling Stones locked up position #3.

-1968: The four members of Led Zeppelin played together for he first time at a studio rehearsal on Lisle Street in London's West End.
+1968: The four members of Led Zeppelin played together for the first time at a studio rehearsal on Gerrard Street in London's West End.
 The quartet's first song was "Train Kept-A-Rollin'".

-1968: Big Brother & the Holding Company released the album Cheap Thrills.
+1968: Big Brother & the Holding Company released their one and only big album, Cheap Thrills.

 1970: Derek & the Dominoes played at the Speakeasy in London.

-1970: Janis Joplin performed for the final time at Harvard University in Cambridge, Massachusetts.
+1970: Janis Joplin performed for the final time at Harvard University in Cambridge, Massachusetts before she died from drugs less than two months later.

-1972: The Festival of Hope, with Jefferson Airplane and James Brown performing, became the first rock festival to raise funds for an established charity.
+1972: The Festival of Hope, at Roosevelt Raceway in Westbury, New York, with Jefferson Airplane and James Brown performing, became the first rock festival to raise funds for an established charity.

 1972: Alice Cooper had the #1 U.K. song with "School's Out".